alanli-ML/ai-rts/NEW_CHAT_HANDOFF_PROMPT.md

 - **✅ Weapon Assets**: 18 blaster weapons with attachments and accessories
 - **✅ Animation System**: Full movement, combat, and ability animations
 - **✅ Technical Validation**: All assets compatible with Godot 4.4 and ready for integration
-- **✅ Implementation Plan**: Complete 6-phase plan for animated unit integration
+- **✅ Implementation Complete**: Animated unit integration successfully implemented

 ### **✅ UNIFIED ARCHITECTURE IMPLEMENTATION COMPLETE**
 The project has successfully undergone a **major architectural transformation**: